PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-11 08:54:26
+Last updated: 2024-04-11 08:55:04
-Random Quote: There is a savage beast in every man, and it stirs when you put a sword in his hand.  -  Jorah Mormont
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson